logo

 • The successes in Periyar and Parambikulam sanctuaries in Kerala where tribal communities have been actively involved in eco-tourism and anti-poaching efforts.

 Eco-based employments create a mutual inter-dependence between the forests and the people who live proximate to them.
-We believe strongly that this creates a win-win situation and a model of conservation that is inclusive and self-sustaining.
+We believe strongly that this creates a win-win situation and a model of conservation that is inclusive and self-sustaining, in addition to building the skills and capabilities of forest dwelling communities.

 Projects